burakyldrm/pythoniancultist.github.io/data_augmentation.md

 ## NLP Data Augmentation

-Data augmentation in NLP is a rather troublesome task, however, it is possible to augment a dataset containing sentences using google translate.
+Data augmentation in NLP is a rather troublesome task, however, it is possible to augment a dataset containing sentences using a translator such as Google Translate.
 Process is quite simple: Translate the sentence into another language from the base then translate back, e.g. EN -> DE -> EN.
 This will replace certain words in the sentence with other words of equal meaning.

 For example: